kailash-manasarovar/statement/docs/timeline/2024/october.md

     - I was always working so hard, I had to think about that above and beyond everything else.
     - It was never clear where I could go to either.
 I still don't know.
 My family home in London is non-optimal.

-- Just before I leave on Saturday 12th October, I empty the bins.
+- Just before I leave on Saturday 19th October, I empty the bins.
 - There is a man in the driver's seat of a car staring at me angrily.
 - His wife is embarrassed and looking down in the passenger seat.
+- They look familiar, and I think they might be part of the Denia TV crowd I've seen online.
 - I remain amazed that anyone could be angry at the person they have been terrorizing relentlessly.
 I guess it's guilt.
 I tweet about it and suggest the man, if he didn't like the porn of me masturbating that everyone has seen, he should take it up with the local porn technicians.
 - I tweet about it: https://x.com/1FRGVN/status/1847579824128139602.
 - As I'm driving to the hotel I've booked in Madrid, all of a sudden, the volume disappears on Google maps so I'm lost on the busy M30/M40 junctions.